 Under our aircraft leases, the lessee is responsible for maintenance, repairs and other operating expenses related to our flight equipment during the term of the lease.
 Under the provisions of many of our leases, the lessee is required to make payments of supplemental maintenance rents which are calculated with reference to the utilization of the airframe, engines and other major life-limited components during the lease.
 We record as lease revenue all supplemental maintenance rent receipts not expected to be reimbursed to lessees.
-We estimate the total amount of maintenance rent receipts maintenance rents under a particular lease to cover the total amount of estimated maintenance reimbursements during the remaining lease term.
+We estimate the total amount of maintenance reimbursements for the entire lease and only record revenue after we have received sufficient maintenance rents under a particular lease to cover the total amount of estimated maintenance reimbursements during the remaining lease term.